-Do note that this edible slime is not as slimy as the regular slime.
+Do note that this edible slime is not as stretchy as the regular slime.
 Some kids may not even like it.
 But if health is your concern or you intend to make it for toddlers, it’s definitely a great product to try.

 What it takes